 I think it will change more if a winger like Teruhito NAKAGAWA and Adailton return.
 It will be interesting if we have talented players like them in the front line.
 It's big that Kyosuke TAGAWA has returned.
 The question is who will connect the back line and the front line.
 The best option is for Ryoma WATANABE to be in the center and Teruhito NAKAGAWA to be on the right.
 Wide players are often wingers, so it's important to gather people in the center to create space on the outside.
 In that sense, I don't think there is a "key" position here.

-Q, It seems that the stability of the defense that you mentioned at the beginning will be the key to connecting to the attack in the future.
+Q, it seems that the stability of the defense has improved as you mentioned earlier, so how will you connect it to the attack in the future?
+It seems to be something to look forward to.

 Mr. Mizunuma